Certified Project Officer (CPO)

 Using the proven good practices of PMBOK, PRINCE2, Agile, ISO and other methods, we encourage our practitioners to think critically about what is ‘best’ practice for their own projects and operating environment.

 We also don’t exclude people who have studied elsewhere and prefer a particular method.
 We recognise and accept candidates who have done sufficient PRINCE2, PMI, Agile or University study as meeting the knowledge requirements for our Certifications.

 How much does a project manager earn?

-Interestingly, having even a basic certification or qualification in project management added around 20% to the value of of an individual’s salary.
+Although salaries vary by country, it has been shown that having even a basic certification or qualification in project management adds up to 26% to the value of of an individual’s salary.

 Can I use the letters "CPO" after my name?